kerendai/Radiomics-6/README.md

 arXiv:2306.00652
 🔗 https://arxiv.org/abs/2306.00652

+---

+## 🔮 Future Work

+Here are some optional next steps for anyone continuing this project:

+### 1. 🧍‍♂️ Organ Segmentation for Full-Body Analysis
+Extend segmentation beyond tumors to include whole-body organs such as:
+- Liver
+- Kidneys
+- Spine
+This enables more holistic analysis and cross-organ correlations using tools like **TotalSegmentator** or **MedSAM**.

+### 2. 🧬 Integrate Genomic Data
+Combine imaging features with genomic mutations to support multi-omics models.
+Relevant genes may include: **p53**, **BRCA1/2**, **MET**.
+This enables correlation of phenotypic imaging traits with genetic profiles and supports personalized medicine.

+### 3. 🧠 Explore Multi-Modal Learning
+Use multiple data types to enhance model robustness:
+- Combine **PET**, **CT**, **metadata**, and optionally **genomic data**
+- Apply advanced deep learning architectures that support multimodal inputs, such as **transformers** or **late-fusion models**

+### 4. 🧪 Work with Foundation Models
+Experiment with foundation models like:
+- **MedSAM**
+- **Segment Anything (SAM)**
+These models support **zero-shot** or **few-shot** segmentation, reducing the need for large annotated datasets and improving generalization.

+### 5. 📦 Docker Container for Reproducibility
+Package the entire pipeline—including:
+- Preprocessing
+- Segmentation
+- Feature extraction
+- Modeling

+into a **Docker container** to ensure full reproducibility and portability across environments and collaborators.

+---

+Feel free to fork this repository and continue development 🚀

 ### 📬 Contact
 Developed by Keren Dai and Lisa Cohen
 For questions, please open an issue or contact directly.